ruanklein/synapseq/README.md

 └─ 9:00-10:00: Fade-out from alpha to silence (end of sequence)
 ```

+### More Examples

+You can find additional example scripts in the `samples/` folder of this repository.
+These include various types of brainwave entrainment sequences that you can download and test:

+- `sample-binaural.spsq` - Binaural beats example
+- `sample-isochronic.spsq` - Isochronic tones example
+- `sample-monaural.spsq` - Monaural beats example
+- `sample-noise.spsq` - Noise-based entrainment
+- `sample-spin.spsq` - Spinning frequency effects
+- `sample-waveform.spsq` - Custom waveform example

 ## Installation

 SynapSeq is a command-line tool, not a traditional desktop application.
 It's designed to be compiled and used directly from the terminal as part of your audio workflow.